Nde-Code/nde-shortener/README.md

-# 🛠️ A Cloudflare Workers-compatible version of the project
+# 🛠️ A Cloudflare Workers-compatible version of the project:

 This branch contains source code compatible with Cloudflare Workers.